Debian and Ubuntu sudo apt-get update # CentOS sudo yum update

 - -d – Makes the container run on background

 - wordpress – Tells Docker what to install.
 Uses the package downloaded earlier with the docker pull wordpress -command.

 Run the command below while replacing the <password> as you did for the MariaDB container.

 docker run -e WORDPRESS_DB_USER=root -e WORDPRESS_DB_PASSWORD=<password> --name wordpress --link wordpressdb:mysql -p 80:80 -v "$PWD/html":/var/www/html -d wordpress

 Then open your server’s domain name or IP address in a web browser to test the installation.
 You should be redirected to the initial WordPress setup page at http://<public IP>/wp-admin/install.php.
 Go through the setup wizard and you are done.

 If you get an error linking your server’s public IP address to the WordPress container’s internal address, remove the failed container using the following command:

 docker rm wordpress

-Restart Docker and the database container, also make sure no other service is already bound to the port 80.
+Restart Docker and the database container, also make sure no other service is already bound to port 80.

 sudo systemctl restart docker docker start wordpressdb